 The federal government and accreditation agencies require the College to publish its most recent graduation and placement rates.
-The GLCC program completion rates are based on the percentage of cohort year 2011/2012 first-time full-time students who complete their program is 15%; first time part-time students is 33%; full time transfer students is 22%; and part-time transfer students is 29%.
+The GLCC program completion rates are based on the percentage of cohort year 2012/2013 first-time full-time students who complete their program is 13%; and full time transfer students is 24%.
 Our most recent placement rate is 70%, which means that 70% of these graduates were hired in an area related to their undergraduate major or enrolled in a graduate program within a year of graduation.